ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 Compares two expressions for equality.

 ```
-DIM x1 AS LONG = 1
+dim x1 as long = 1
-DIM x2 AS LONG = 1
+dim x2 as long = 1
-IF x1 == x2 THEN PRINT "Equal"
+if x1 == x2 then print "Equal"
 ```

 If the #assign directive is on, `==` must always be used to test equality instead of `=`.